 I’ve used the GTN trick for 40 years or so, and never questioned it, never looked up whether it had beens studied, and now am rather surprised that it appears to in fact have no evidence base whatsoever.

-I was curious and did a quick Google search and could find little in the literature, except that David Munter in the Rogers and Hedges “Procedures” book recommends it based upon 2 letters to the editor in the 1980 Annals of Emergency Medicine – now, there’s a real Evidence Based Medicine approach.
+I was curious and did a quick Google search and could find little in the literature, except that David Munter in the Roberts and Hedges “Procedures” book recommends it based upon 2 letters to the editor in the 1980 Annals of Emergency Medicine – now, there’s a real Evidence Based Medicine approach.
 But, it works, I tell you, it works, I’ve seen it with my own eyes.

 Back in the days before flexible endoscopy was readily available, and the surgeons and ENT’s did rigid esophagoscopy, that didn’t happen at night – so, we’d just sedate the hell out of the patient with pethedine (Demerol or meperedine, Yanks) and Valium, put an NG tube down to the level of the obstruction and suck out the secretions to minimize the risk of aspiration to something less than 75%, and wait until daylight.
 Quite a few actually spontaneously opened before the procedure was performed.

 Then there was the deservedly brief popularity of using a CO2 producing agent (“Pop Rocks” were popular) plus voluminous water to “blast” the foreign body through.
 Unfortunately, where it got blasted to seemed to be not well controlled, and steak in the mediastinum didn’t get digested well.